 The role of financial fit in loving your job is complex and requires deep reflection on both your current and future needs.
 Your needs are multi-faceted – some are practical, such as understanding the cash flow required to take care of financial obligations, and some are more closely tied to identity and emotional desires.
-Financial fit is great when all of those needs and realities match your current work compensation.
+The financial fit is great when all of those needs and realities match your current worker’s compensation.

 Understanding what you need for great financial fit first requires a realistic assessment of your expenses.
 It’s important to consider all annual, quarterly, and monthly expenses.
 This includes your rent or mortgage, car payments, car insurance, credit cards with outstanding balances, gym memberships, entertainment, hobbies, family obligations, and grocery bills.
 If you don’t know that number, get out a piece of paper and figure it out.
 Once you know your total annual expenses, calculate what that is monthly.
 To understand your financial options, it’s critical to have a good grasp of your obligations and spending patterns.